sigasi/sigasi_insights/content/manual/views.md

 {{< figure src="/img/manual/vunit_view.png" >}}

-The VUnit View allows to get a quick overview of your VUnit test runs and to monitor ongoing test runs.
+The VUnit View allows you to get a quick overview of your VUnit test runs and to monitor ongoing test runs.

-With the icons on top of the view you can
+With the icons on top of the view, you can

 * Filter the output to show failures only
 * Rerun a test
 * Stop ongoing VUnit test runs
 * View the test run history

-More information is available in the [VUnit manual page]({{< ref "/manual/vunit.md" >}}).
+More information is available on the [VUnit manual page]({{< ref "/manual/vunit.md" >}}).

 # Preprocessor View